Maggy Whitehouse

-Maggy Whitehouse (born 1956) is an Independent Sacramental priest, a stand-up comedian, a broadcaster and an author and specialist in Judaeo-Christian mysticism, particularly Bible interpretation for interfaith.
+Maggy Whitehouse (born April 26th 1956) is an English independent Sacramental priest, a stand-up comedian, a broadcaster and an author and specialist in Judaeo-Christian mysticism, particularly Bible interpretation for interfaith.

 She is a radio presenter and former BBC journalist, a travel documentary presenter and producer for Carlton TV, has acted as host moderator for BBC's Religion and Ethics message boards and was producer of BBC's now defunct holistic health and spirituality website.

 Whitehouse is the author of books on Judaism, Christianity and faith, including four on the Judaic mystical system known as Kabbalah.
 She was co-founder and Consultant Editor of the holistic magazine Tree of Life.

 Whitehouse is also literary agent for the British novelist Norah Lofts.

 Comedy

 Maggy Whitehouse trained as a stand-up comedian in 2012 at the age of 56.
 She is unique for her no-holds-barred interpretation of religion and priesthood and is now a professional comic gigging throughout the UK.
-In 2014 she took her one-hour show The Maggy Whitehouse Experience to the Edinburgh Fringe.
-She was a finalist in the 2015 UK Funny Women Awards,.
+In 2014, she took her one-hour show The Maggy Whitehouse Experience to the Edinburgh Fringe Festival.
+She was a finalist in the 2015 UK Funny Women Awards.

-In 2018 she joined forces with two Anglican clergy, Rev. Ravi Holy of the Wye Benefice and Rev. Kate Bruce, RAF Chaplain to form White Collar Comedy.
+In 2018, she joined forces with two Anglican clergy, Rev. Ravi Holy of the Wye Benefice and Rev. Kate Bruce, RAF Chaplain to form White Collar Comedy.
 The three performed at Edinburgh Fringe from 1 to 10 August 2019 at Sofi's Southside.

 Bible metaphysics and authorship

 Maggy Whitehouse is an author and teacher of the Judaic mystical system of Kabbalah with particular reference to the mystical interpretation of the teachings of Jesus and the place and role of women in the Bible era.

-Her latest book is A Woman's Worth, The Divine Feminine in the Hebrew Bible.
+Her latest book is Some Velvet Morning, the third of the Blue Panda trilogy about a vicar who works between worlds reuniting lost souls.

 Whitehouse's 2007 book The Marriage of Jesus explored the social and economic times in which Jesus lived.
 Her theory is that Jesus would have married, like any other young man of his times, at the age of approximately 14.
 Working from historical knowledge of the times (and referring to Suzanne Dixon's book The Roman Mother) Whitehouse begins from the premise that the average lifespan of a woman in Jesus' time was 27 years.
 As Jesus is said to have begun his ministry at approximately 30 years old, she finds it likely that he was a widower by that time.

-In the 1990s Whitehouse wrote a fictional trilogy about a female cousin of Jesus, including The Book of Deborah.
+In the 1990s, Whitehouse wrote a fictional trilogy about a female cousin of Jesus, including The Book of Deborah.

 Whitehouse's novel The Miracle Man, an updated version of the story of Christ, was published in November 2010.